 Sheyenne River Fish Passage.
 The existing West Fargo Diversion project includes multiple control structures and diversion channels on the lower Sheyenne River that disconnect the Sheyenne from the Red River.
 A possible project would be to modify these structures to improve connectivity.
 Preliminary investigations suggest that complete connectivity may not be possible without impacting the existing flood diversion project.
 However, some level of connectivity could be restored, and further evaluation would consider whether this could be increased further.
-This type of project would provide valuable benefits, but again, more limited benefits compared to Drayton Dam.
+This type of project would provide valuable benefits, but again, more limited benefits compared to mitigation at Drayton Dam, which is described later in this document.